humberto-aguiar/churn_prediction/README.md

 # 6. Machine Learning Model Performance

-For the selected threshold the performance of the model is the following:
+For the selected threshold the performance of the tuned model is the following:

 ROC AUC Score= 0.7187